alphaX86/alphaX86/README.md

 -->

 I'm Aadhitya A, student developer, nerd, gamer open source and ML Enthusiast.
+I just thought I coupd give myself an intro 😂.
+Anyways, it's nice to meet you all! 👋👋

 - 🔭 I’m currently working on ML, Full Stack and Quantum Computing
 - 🌱 I’m currently learning the basics of open source plus ML